 An adjustment to your alternator belt is a relatively simple fix and will not cost too much.

 Luckily, if your belt just needs to be tightened up, you will only have to pay for labor costs instead of also purchasing new parts.
-Labor can range between 40 and 150 dollars an hour, and this adjustment usually won’t take more than an hour unless the alternator belt is particularly difficult to locate or there are other issues with your alternator that are causing the belt to move out of place.
+Labor can range between 40 and 150 dollars an hour, and this adjustment usually won’t take more than an hour unless the alternator belt is particularly difficult to locate or other issues with your alternator are causing the belt to move out of place.

 Alternator Belt Replacement

 If your loose alternator belt is too worn out to simply tighten up, you will need to have it replaced.
-This can add on more cost to the repair as you will need to purchase the part in addition to paying for the installation labor.
+This can add more cost to the repair as you will need to purchase the part in addition to paying for the installation labor.

 The cost for an alternator belt alone is between 25 and 100 dollars depending on the kind needed for your vehicle.
 Labor costs remain the same at between 40 and 150 dollars per hour, so you can expect the replacement to cost you anywhere between 95 and 250 dollars on average, if there is nothing else wrong with your car’s overall alternator system.